laravel/docs/cashier-paddle.md

 <a name="testing"></a>
 ## Testing

-Paddle currently lacks a proper CRUD API so you will need to manually test your billing flow to make sure the integration works as expected.
+Paddle currently lacks a proper CRUD API so you will need to manually test your billing flow to make sure your integration works as expected.

 For a automated tests, including a CI environment, you can make use of [Laravel's HTTP Client](/docs//{{version}}/http-client#testing) to fake HTTP calls made to Paddle.
 Although this doesn't tests the actual integration it does give you a way to automate your tests as well as possible.
 For an example on how to write such tests you can have a look at [Cashier Paddle's test suite](https://github.com/laravel/cashier-paddle/blob/master/tests/Feature/ModifiersTest.php).